 D&I is part of a strategic agenda, aligned to both the corporate and operational functions of a business.
 Failure to recognise this, by relying on passion and good will as a primary indicator of competence, is not the best way to embed diversity and inclusion.

 An initiative driven by passion, is not the same as one based on concrete objectives that produce purpose driven outcomes.
 Diversity and inclusion is about developing employees, organisational culture and change management.

 Passion helps but it rarely leads the way.

 Being committed to diversity and inclusion is about having authentic ownership of the agenda.
-This, complimented with adequate resourcing the enable initiatives, will ensure that inclusion is given priority within organisational policy, procedure and actionable objectives.
+This, complemented with adequate resourcing the enable initiatives, will ensure that inclusion is given priority within organisational policy, procedure, and actionable objectives.

 There are several ways to ensure that 'diversity and inclusion' is effectively resourced:

 1. Establish and maintain a budget for your strategic priorities around D&I